IDAES/idaes-pse/docs/how_to_guides/vis/index.rst

 have the same arguments.

 1. Use the `visualize` method of a flowsheet (as above)
-2. Call the `visualize` function from the package `idaes.ui.fsvis`, passing it a flowsheet object
+2. Call the `visualize` function from the package `idaes.core.ui.fsvis`, passing it a flowsheet object
-3. Call the same `visualize` function from the module `idaes.ui.fsvis.fsvis`, passing it a flowsheet object
+3. Call the same `visualize` function from the module `idaes.core.ui.fsvis.fsvis`, passing it a flowsheet object

 In all cases, the arguments and behavior are the same.
 See the :ref:`visualize function documentation <visualize-function>` for details on parameters to this function.